lats1980/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/slm_description.rst

 .. option:: CONFIG_SLM_GPIO_WAKEUP - Support of GPIO wakeup

-   This option enables using GPIO to wake up from sleep mode.
+   This option enables using GPIO to wake up nRF91 from deep sleep mode.
-   Select this option if you want to test the application with an external CPU.
+   Select this option if you want to support deep sleep of nRF91.

-   If this option is not selected, you must reset the kit to exit sleep mode.
+   Note this option is by default selected.

+.. option:: CONFIG_SLM_START_SLEEP - Enter sleep on start-up

+   This option makes nRF91 enter deep sleep after power on.
+   This option is by default not selected.

+   Note this option requires :option:`CONFIG_SLM_GPIO_WAKEUP` is selected.

 .. option:: CONFIG_SLM_INTERFACE_PIN - Interface GPIO to wake up or exit idle mode